engdan77/metrics_collector/README.md

 ## Tutorial - implement your own service

-For the most cases one may prefer to work within a Juypter to test get data, clean it and make chart of these.
+For the most cases one may prefer to work within a [Juypter notebook](https://jupyter.org) to test get data, clean it and make chart of these.
 So what this project aim for is to supply a few abstract base classes to you can conform you existing code without need to think too much about the code later on that allow you to easily access data.

 ### <u>Extract step</u>